apehex/tokun/articles/unicode.md

 | 3         | ` rea`        | `(0, 0, 0,  32, 0, 0, 0, 114, 0, 0, 0, 101, 0, 0, 0,  97)`    | `(0 0 0 0.125 0 0 0 0.4453125 0 0 0 0.39453125 0 0 0 0.37890625)`         |
 | ...       | ...           | ...                                                           | ...                                                                       |

-Dividing by 256 is now enough to preform the normalization.
+Dividing by 256 is now enough to perform the normalization.
 And the structure of Unicode is even more apparent with these embeddings:

 | PCA                  | UMAP                   |